hbc/NGS_Data_Analysis_Course/sessionVI/lessons/03_annotation-snpeff.md

 To annotate our data with dbSNP information we wil be using [`bcftools`](https://samtools.github.io/bcftools/), a command-line utility for variant calling and manipulating VCF files and its binary counterpart BCF files.
 It is a part of the `samtools` project, a tool that we are by now pretty familiar with.

-The `bcftools annotate` command allows the user to add or remove annotations.
-The annotation we wish to add must be a Bgzip-compressed and tabix-indexed file (usually VCF or BED format), as should the file that we are annotating:
+The `bcftools annotate` command allows the user to **add or remove annotations**.
+The annotation we wish to add and the file we are annotating must be a Bgzip-compressed and tabix-indexed file (usually VCF or BED format).
+Tabix indexes a tab-delimited genome position file and creates an index file (.tbi), which facilitates quick retrieval of data lines overlapping regions.

 ```
 $ bgzip results/variants/na12878_q20.recode.vcf